ingonyama-zk/developer-docs/docs/icicle/multi-gpu.md

 :::

-One of the givens with ZK compute can be the large input sizes, its not rare to se today circuits exceeding 2^25 MSM, such input sizes push even high end GPUs to their limits.
-To scale and run such large circuits we will need to combine multiple GPUs.
+One common challenge with Zero-Knowledge computation is often managing the large input sizes.
+It's not uncommon to encounter circuits surpassing 2^25 constraints, such large inputs push the capabilities of even advanced GPUs to their limits.
+To effectively scale and process such large circuits, leveraging multiple GPUs in tandem becomes a necessity.

-Multi GPU is an approach at developing software to run on multiple GPU devices.
-There are many ways to approach writing such software.
-This documentation will cover how you can develop with ICICLE for multiple GPUs.
+Multi-GPU programming involves developing software to operate across multiple GPU devices.
+Lets first explore different approaches to Multi-GPU programming  then we will cover how ICICLE allows you to easily develop youR ZK computations to run across many GPUs.

 ## Approaches to Multi GPU programming